 Because of this, it appears that the beans undergo fermentation while in the civet cat’s stomach that lends the beans more citric acid.
 People gather the cat’s droppings, thoroughly wash them, and then process them similar to other coffee beans.

 This coffee isn’t one of our favorites as it is an acquired taste and isn’t kind to the cats either.
+Check out our Kopi Luwak coffee review and find out why.

 Turkish coffee is an immersion coffee where the grounds remain unfiltered in the water while being served.